Mari-W/miniagda/README.md

 ```
 crates/             -- rust code
 ├─ miniagda/          -- the actual language implementation
-├─ miniagda-bin/      -- standalone binary elaborate an agda file once with debugging options
+├─ miniagda-bin/      -- standalone binary to elaborate an agda file once with debugging options
-└─ miniagda-watch/    -- standalone binary with tui to actively work on an agda file
+└─ miniagda-watch/    -- standalone tui to actively work on an agda file
 examples/           -- example agda files that can be elaborated using miniagda
 materials/          -- presentation slides
 scripts/            -- development and installation scripts